akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Digital-Product-Lifecycle.md

 * Add all code used to generate figures to the project GitHub repository; including documentation for reproduction (e.g., package requirements, data info, instructions).
 * Review (and revise as necessary) the Author/Contributor list(s).

-### Preparing for Publication:
+### Preparing for Publication Phase

 * Project components should align with FAIR and Reproducibility principles:
     * Completed and fully documented GitHub Repository for code (recall [Code checklist](Code-Checklist.md)).
     * Completed and fully documented Hugging Face Dataset Repository for data products (recall [Data checklist](Data-Checklist.md)).
         * If using an already published dataset, all requisite metadata and provenance information included (recall [Metadata checklist](Metadata-Checklist.md)).
 Specifically, ensure that all attribution requirements and/or expectations have been appropriately met.
     * Completed and fully documented Hugging Face Model Repository for ML models (recall [Model checklist](Model-Checklist.md)).
 * Schedule Review by Senior Data Scientist of data, model, and code repositories 3 weeks prior to camera-ready deadline (approval required for DOI generation).
 * Review (and revise as necessary) the Author/Contributor list(s).

-[^1]:  Here we use the term project at a smaller scale to mean any endeavor resulting in a digital product (dataset, ML model, code) and/or paper (e.g., for the purposes of this policy [SST](https://github.com/Imageomics/SST) is a *project*, while Butterflies is not).
+[^1]:  Here we use the term project at a smaller scale to mean any endeavor resulting in a digital product (dataset, ML model, code) and/or paper (e.g., for the purposes of this policy [SST](https://github.com/Imageomics/SST) is a _project_, while Butterflies is not).

 [^2]:  Contributor lists should be started as early as possible and are subject to change as a project progresses; this is expected and the reason to review during each phase of development.